 A lot of people are exploring blockchain tech and what it has to offer.
 Among them are big names like the aforementioned Walmart, finance companies like Citigroup, Credit Suise or JPMorgan Chase.
 As disruptive as it is to the finance industry, it’s also a huge opportunity for improvement and change and losing this window could prove disastrous for finance companies.

-According to a study by U.K. research firm Juniper Research, blockchain technology is being considered by more than half of big corporations.
+U.K. research firm Juniper Research reports that over half of major corporations are contemplating the adoption of blockchain technology.
 The R&D departments are in overload, trying to get in the game.
 But what are they using for blockchain?
 What’s under the hood?

-You can build a blockchain service in any language you like, there’s really nothing stopping you.
+You can build a blockchain service in any language you like

 For blockchain you can use any language you want (although not every language is suitable for this type of work).
-If you look at its basic format, a blockchain is a data structure – once you have it, you can use it in any language, not just the one it was built in.
+Looking at its basic format, a blockchain is a data structure that, once obtained, can be used in any language, not limited to the one it was built in.
 For Ethereum Dapps, the same principle applies.
 There are different client implementations for different languages.

-There is also a distinction to be made here, between blockchain products and Dapps.
+We should also distinguish between blockchain products and Dapps.
 They are not the same thing.
-Dapps are applications that run on the Ethereum platform (or on any other blockchain platform), while blockchain products are individual, independent products or applications.
+Dapps are applications that run on the Ethereum platform (or on any other blockchain platform).
+While blockchain products are individual, independent products or applications.
 If you’re building a Dapp to run on Ethereum, you have to comply with the Ethereum platform rules (using Ethers and gas and so on).
-But, if you’re building a blockchain product from the ground up, the world is your oyster, it’s all up to you.
+But, if you’re building a blockchain product from the ground up, the world is your oyster.
+It’s all up to you.

 Blockchain has the ability to change almost every area of our life.
-It already has a huge impact on the way software is built and on the way software is used.
+It’s already making a significant impact on how we build and use software.
 It’s a time for exploration and “colonization” of new lands.
-Some say blockchain is the new Internet and that may or may not be true, but think of it through the revolutionary power of the Internet.
-It changed everything, and blockchain is poised to do the same.
+Some say blockchain is the new Internet and that may or may not be true but think of it through the revolutionary power of the Internet.
+It changed everything, and blockchain is ready to do the same.